FloridaPlayers/Documents/Constitution.md

 ## Article X — Dissolution of Organization

-In the event this organization dissolved, all money left in outside revenue, after outstanding debts and claims have been paid, and all other assets after liquidated, shall be donated to Broadway Cares Equity Fights AIDS.
+In the event this organization is dissolved, all money left in the outside revenue account, after outstanding debts and claims have been paid and after all other assets have been liquidated, shall be donated to Broadway Cares Equity Fights AIDS.

 ## Article XI — Meetings

 ### Section 1 — Meeting Times

-1. Florida Players shall call a general meeting of the Full membership at 5:00pm or 5:30pm on the first Wednesday of each month of the fall and spring semesters in a place to be determined by the Artistic Director.
+1. Florida Players shall call a general meeting of the full membership at 5:00pm or 5:30pm on the first Wednesday of each month of the fall and spring semesters in a place to be determined by the Artistic Director.
+The meeting may be rescheduled in the case of a scheduling conflict hindering the attendance of a significant portion of the general body, so long as notice is provided at least one (1) week in advance.
+2. Additional regularly scheduled meetings may be added at the discretion of the Executive Board.
-2. Special meetings are called by the Artistic Director as he or she deems necessary.
+3. Special meetings are called by the Artistic Director as he/she deems necessary.

 ### Section 2 — Meeting Policies

 Florida Players shall maintain the following policies for all general and committee meetings:

+#### Part 1 — General Body Meeting Policies

-1. all meetings shall be open.
+1. All general body meetings shall be open to the public.
-2. All committees must take minute of thei rmeetings.
-The chair of each committee shall provide them to the origination’s Secretary in due time, and give a report at each Florida Players general meeting.
+2. The secretary shall give a summary of all relevant committee meetings.
-3. All meeting times, locations and agenda must be posted at least forty-right (48) hours in advance, except in the case of special meetings called by the chair of that committee or the President of Florida Players.
+3. All meeting times, locations and agenda must be posted at least forty-eight (48) hours in advance, except in the case of special meetings called by the Artistic Director.
-4. No other Florid Players related event is allowed to occur during scheduled general body meetings.
+4. No other Florida Players related event is allowed to occur during scheduled general body meetings.

+#### Part 2 — Committee Meeting Policies

+1. All committees must take minutes of their meetings, which shall be given to the Secretary within forty-eight (48) hours.
+2. All meeting times, locations and agenda must be posted at least forty-eight (48) hours in advance, except in the case of special meetings called by the chair of that committee or the Artistic Director.

+#### Part 3 — Executive Board Meeting Policies

+1. All Executive Board members must be present at every meeting unless excused as per the attendance policies discussed in this constitution.
+2. The Secretary will take minutes of every Executive Board meeting.
+3. Executive Board meetings are not open to the public, however, meeting minutes will be provided to the general body by the Secretary.
+4. The Executive Board shall meet on a bi-weekly basis at a regular time and place, as determined by the Executive Board at the beginning of each semester.
+5. The Board shall meet to discuss the state of Florida Players and all of its programs, events, and affairs.

 ## Article XII — Programs and Special Events